Minor in Japanese Studies

-Faculty: Janis Mimura; Sachiko Murata; Eva Nagase; Atsuko Oyama; Eriko Sato
+Full-time Faculty: Janis Mimura; Sachiko Murata; Eva Nagase; Atsuko Oyama; Eriko Sato

 The general goal of the minor in Japanese studies is to help students understand the specific characteristics of Japanese culture and civilization through courses in literature, religion, history, and language.
 Many of the students who minor in Japanese Studies go to Japan on various exchange programs to learn more about the country and to prepare themselves for graduate school or for careers in business and government.